 The tour starts at the Alhambra, then - Puerta de las Granadas - Plaza Nueva - Carrera del Darro - Paseo de los Tristes - Mirador de San Nicolas - San Miguel Bajo - Romanilla Square - Alhondiga Street - Mariana Pineda Square - Molinos street - Alhambra Palace.

-The night tour bypasses the Alhambra.
+The night tour has nine stops and bypasses the Alhambra.
 It starts in Plaza Nueva, than Carrera del Darro - Paseo de los Tristes - Cuesta del Chapiz - Salvador Square - Abad Square - Tomasas - Camino Nuevo de San Nicolas - Santa Isabel la Real - San Miguel Bajo - Carril de la Lona - Cuesta Alhacaba.

-Those over 65 years pay two euros for a single trip and four euros to have unlimited travel for one day.
+Those over 65 years pay 4 euros for a single trip and 6 euros to have unlimited travel for one day.
 Free for children up to eight years.

 Residents of the Albaicin pay less, 1.05 euros for a single trip with ten-journey travel card.
 Those over 65 who are residents in the neighborhood of the Albaycin travel free.
 Reduced rates do not include relatives of the residents of the Albaycin, neither pensioners under 65.